 Verdulerías – Fruits & Vegetables

 Exactly what it sounds like.
 This is where you find fresh fruits and vegetables.
-Surprisingly enough, you can also find high quality produce at Carrefour (a grocery store chain sort of reminiscent of QFC or Stop & Shop).
+Surprisingly enough, you can also find high-quality produce at Carrefour (a grocery store chain sort of reminiscent of QFC or Stop & Shop).
 The verdulerias are sometimes more expensive than Carrefour, but they are so darned cute and convenient!
 Some are self-serve, and some of them ask you to wait outside and tell them what you want (per kilo).
-I prefer the self-serve places because I like to pick out my own fruit (especially with peaches and avocadoes).
-There are also ferias itinerantes, which are sort of like farmer’s markets.
+I prefer the self-serve places because I like to pick out my own fruit (especially with peaches and avocados).
+There are also ferias itinerants, which are sort of like farmer’s markets.
 Sometimes these can be much cheaper, but the quality isn’t necessarily better.

 Panaderías – Bakeries